 - West Virginia – Launched: August 2018

 States with Pending Sports Betting Bills

-The majority of state only allow bettors over the age of 21, however, 4 states have not listed explicit minimum betting ages within their proposed legal betting bills.
-These four states are Ohio, Oklahoma, Michigan, and South Carolina.
-The other remaining states have written explicit rules within their bills which restricts those under the legal age of twenty-one from participating in sports betting and makes such action a criminal offense.
+The majority of states only allow bettors over the age of 21 to participate.
+However, three states have not listed explicit minimum betting ages within their proposed legal betting bills.
+These four states are Ohio, Oklahoma, and South Carolina.
+The other remaining states have written explicit rules within their bills that restrict those under the legal age of twenty-one from participating in sports betting and make such action a criminal offense.